gcallah/hambone/chaps/chap2.md

 ## 2.

-Claude and Gertie meet with Thaddeus and Alastair in the Shepherd Real Estate office.
+Claude and Gertie are meeting with Thaddeus Stevens and Alastair McIntyre in the Shepherd Real Estate office.

+Claude: "First of all, I want to thank you for taking the trip down from Clemson to help us out.
-Claude: "Look, y'all been friends with Hampton for a long time.
+Y'all been friends with Hampton for a long time.
 And he actin' all crazy now.
 So we gotta figure out what wrong with him."

 Gertie: "He talk about y'all all the time, and we know he listen to you.
 So maybe you can help us out here, and figure out what going on with him?"